 This is an initial public offering of Class A common stock by Portillo's Inc. We are offering 20,270,270 shares of our Class A common stock.
 Prior to this offering, there has been no public market for our Class A common stock.
-It is currently estimated that the initial public offering price per share will be between \$17.00 and \$20.00.
+The initial public offering price per share is \$20.00.

-We intend to apply to have our Class A common stock listed on Nasdag Global Select Market ("Nasdag") under the symbol "PTLO."
+We have been approved to have our Class A common stock listed on Nasdaq Global Select Market (the "Nasdaq") under the symbol "PTLO."

 Following this offering, we will have two classes of common stock: Class A common stock and Class B common stock.
 Each share of Class A common stock and Class B common stock entitles its holder to one vote on all matters presented to our stockholders generally.
 All of our Class B common stock will be held by the Continuing Pre-IPO LLC Members (as defined herein) on a one-to-one basis with the number of LLC Units (as defined herein) they own.
 See "Description of Capital Stock."
-Immediately following this offering (assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock), the holders of our Class A common stock issued in this offering collectively will hold 28% of the economic interests in Portillo's OpCo and 28% of the voting power in the Company, the Reorganization Parties (as defined herein), through their ownership of our Class A common stock, collectively will hold 19% of the economic interests in Portillo's OpCo and 19% of the voting power in the Company, and the Continuing Pre-IPO LLC Members collectively will hold (i) through their control of the company in the parties of all of our outstanding Class Paccommon in the Company is presented in the company in the control of the company is presented by the control of the company is presented by the control of the company is presented by the company is presented by the company is presented by the control of the company is presented by the company is presented through their LLC Units, 53% of the economics interests in Portillo's OpCo and (ii) through their ownership of all of our outstanding Class B common stock, no economic interest in the Company and 53% of the voting power in the Company.
+Immediately following this offering (assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock), the holders of our Class A common stock issued in this offering collectively will hold 28% of the economic interests in Portillo's OpCo and 28% of the voting power in the Company, the Reorganization Parties (as defined herein), through their ownership of our Class A common stock, collectively will hold 19% of the economic interests in Portillo's OpCo and 19% of the voting power in the Company, and the Continuing Pre-IPO LLC Members collectively will hold (i) through their LLC Units, 53% of the economic interests in Portillo's OpCo and (ii) through their ownership of all of our outstanding Class B common stock, no economic interest in the Company and 53% of the voting power in the Company.
 See "Organizational Structure-Holding Company Structure and the Tax Receivable Agreements."
 As a result, the Reorganization Parties and Continuing Pre-IPO LLC Members will, together, be able to control any action requiring the general approval of our stockholders, including the election of our Board of Directors (the "Board"), the adoption of amendments to our certificate of incorporation and bylaws and the approval of any merger or sale of the Company or substantially all of our assets.
-See "Management.
+See "Management."